dak180/oxidizer/flam3/README.txt

-nthreads        auto            number of threads to use (render and animate) noedits         unset           omit edit tags from output (genome only) intpalette      unset           round palette entries for importing into older Apophysis versions (genome only)
+nthreads        auto            number of threads to use (render and animate) noedits         unset           omit edit tags from output (genome only) intpalette      unset           round palette entries for importing into older Apophysis versions (genome only) insert_palette  unset		insert the palette into the image.

 for example: